These functions perform logical operations on arrays, with broadcasting. They

 broadcasting behavior is well defined.
 Length 0 dimensions are not exceptions

 to the normal broadcasting rules.
-Comparing dimensions of 0
+Comparing dimensions of 0 and 1, the

-always becomes the other dimension in the
+common dimension is 0 because 1 always becomes the other dimension in the

 comparison.
-On the other hand, comparing dimensions 0
+On the other hand, comparing dimensions 0 and 2 is an error

-, and they are not identical.
+because neither are 1, and they are not identical.

 x <- rray(TRUE, c(2, 2, 3)) y <- matrix(c(TRUE, FALSE)) # `TRUE` wherever `y` is broadcasted to be `TRUE` x & y#> <rray<lgl>[,2,3][2]> #> , , 1 #> #> [,1] [,2] #> [1,] TRUE TRUE #> [2,] FALSE FALSE #> #> , , 2 #> #> [,1] [,2] #> [1,] TRUE TRUE #> [2,] FALSE FALSE #> #> , , 3 #> #> [,1] [,2] #> [1,] TRUE TRUE #> [2,] FALSE FALSE #># --------------------------------------------------------------------------- # Behavior with edge cases x <- rray(TRUE, c(1, 2)) # The common dim is (0, 2) logical() & x#> <rray<lgl>[,2][0]> #> [,1] [,2]# You can have empty arrays with shape # The common dim is (0, 2, 2) y <- array(logical(), c(0, 1, 2)) x & y#> <rray<lgl>[,2,2][0]> #> , , 1 #> #> [,1] [,2] #> #> , , 2 #> #> [,1] [,2] #># You cannot broadcast dimensions # of 2 and 0.
 Following standard # broadcasting rules, they do not # match and neither are 1, so an # error should be thrown try(x & array(logical(), c(1, 0)))#> Error : Non-broadcastable dimensions: (1, 2) and (1, 0).